worldbank/DIME-LaTeX-Templates/README.md

-# Dynamic-Documentation
+# Dynamic Documentation

-Dynamic Documentation Workshop (LaTeX and Stata)
+This repository contains all the information on how to export tables using Stata and create a TeX document which automatically updates all the tables everytime a do-file is run again.

 ## Handout
 The Handout.tex file has all the exercise that will be followed in the Dynamic Documentation Workshop.